-1 [ARTICLE] 3 2 GOVERNING LAW; AUTHORIZATION; DURATION; POWERS 3 SECTION 301.
+1 [AKTICLE] 3 2 GOVERNING LAW; AUTHORIZATION; DURATION; POWERS 3 SECTION 301.
 GOVERNING LAW.
-The law of this state governs: 4 (1) the internal affairs of a statutory trust; 5 (2) the liability of a beneficial owner as beneficial owner and a trustee as trustee for a 6 debt, obligation, or other liability of a statutory trust or a series thereof; and 7 (3) the enforceability of a debt, obligation, or other liability of the statutory trust or a 8 series thereof against the property of the trust or any series thereof.
-9 Comment 10 11 12 13 14 15 Principal Sources - Connecticut Statutory Trust Act §34-502; Uniform Limited Partnership Act §106 (2001); Revised Uniform Limited Liability Company Act §106 (2006).
-Under paragraph (1) the internal affairs of a statutory trust are governed by the law of this state even if the trust operates in other states.
-Although the term "internal affairs" may be indeterminate at its addres, the concent cartainly includes interpretation and anforcement of the 16 17 18 19 20 21 indeterminate at its edges, the concept certainly includes interpretation and enforcement of the governing instrument and relations among the trustees, beneficial owners, and the statutory trust.
+The law of this state governs: 4 (1) the internal affairs of a statutory trust; 5 (2) the liability of a beneficial owner as beneficial owner and a trustee as trustee for a 6 debt, obligation, or other liability of a statutory trust or a series thereof; and 7 (3) the enforceability of a debt, obligation, or other liability of the statutory trust or a 8 series thereof against the property of the trust or any any series thereof.
+[For discussion: Does 9 this rewrite resolve the problem, that is, preserve the desired choice of law for creditor 10 rights without implying that the series is an entity?]
+11 12 Comment 13 14 15 16 17 18 19 20 21 22 23 24 Principal Sources - Connecticut Statutory Trust Act §34-502; Uniform Limited Partnership Act §106 (2001); Revised Uniform Limited Liability Company Act §106 (2006).
+Under paragraph (1) the internal affairs of a statutory trust formed under this act are governed by the law of this state even if the trust operates in other states.
+Although the term "internal affairs" may be indeterminate at its edges, the concept certainly includes interpretation and enforcement of the governing instrument and relations among the trustees, beneficial owners, and the statutory trust.
 See Restatement (Second) of Conflict of Laws §302, cmt. a (1971) (defining "internal affairs" with reference to corporate law as "the relations inter se of the corporation, its shareholders, directors, officers or agents").
-22 23 24 25 26 27 28 Paragraph (2) supports Sections 304 and 305 by confirming that the liability of a beneficial owner or a trustee for the debts, obligations, or other liabilities of the statutory trust is governed by the law of this state.
+Paragraph (2) supports Sections - 304 and - 305 by confirming that the liability of a beneficial owner or a trustee for the debts, obligations, or other liabilities of the statutory trust is 25 26 27 28 29 30 31 32 33 34 beneficial owner or a trustee for the debts, obligations, or other liabilities of the statutory trust is governed by the law of this state.
 This paragraph is stated separately from Paragraph (1) because the liability of a beneficial owner or trustee to third parties is arguably not an internal affair.
 See Restatement (Second) of Conflict of Laws §307 (1971) (treating shareholders' liability separately from the internal affairs doctrine).
-29 30 Paragraph (3) [to come] .
-31 32 33 Section 901 states rules for qualified foreign statutory trusts that parallel and are analogous in scope to those of this section.
-34 35 36 Under Section 103(c)(3), this Section is not subject to override by the governing instrument.
-37 38 SECTION 302.
-STATUTORY TRUST AS ENTITY.
-A statutory trust is an entity
+Paragraph (3) [to come].
+Section 901 states rules for qualified foreign statutory trusts that parallel and are applicately in scans to those of this section.
+35 36 analogous in scope to those of this section.
+Under Section 103(c)(3), this Section is not subject to override by the governing